mainul123/Project-for-Compsci/README.md

  - Word Stemming
 ### Test instructions
  - If not already present run: sudo apt-get install python3-matplotlib
- - OR install matplotlib into your IDE.
+ - OR install matplotlib into your environment.

 ### Languages/Formats to be used: